 The BLS Quarterly Census of Employment and Wages program produced these data.
 Data presented here are for workers covered by State and Federal unemployment insurance programs.
 To learn more, see "Industry dynamics in the Washington, DC, area: has a second job core emerged?"
 (PDF) by Gerald Perrins and Diane Nilsen, Monthly Labor Review, December 2006.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Fairfax County and growth of professional and business services jobs in Washington, DC area on the Internet at http://www.bls.gov/opub/ted/2007/jan/wk5/art03.htm (visited May 22, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Fairfax County and growth of professional and business services jobs in Washington, DC area at https://www.bls.gov/opub/ted/2007/jan/wk5/art03.htm (visited December 02, 2023).